JohnTGZ/johntgz.github.io/_posts/2022-01-09-the_ultimate_guide_to_laser_filters.md

 This filter removes points in a sensor_msgs/LaserScan inside of a 3 dimensional cartesian box.
 These points are "removed" by setting the corresponding range value to NaN which is assumed to be an error case.

 ### Use Cases
 The range filter could be used to "remove" laser scan points within the physical robot footprint, especially if the lidar scan points intersect with the robot chassis.
+It can also be used to only include laser points within a cartesian box, which could be useful for docking, when there is a need to isolate the laser scan points on the docking station of Iterative Closest Point (ICP) scan matching.

 ### Parameters
 ```yaml
 - name: box_filter
   type: laser_filters/LaserScanBoxFilter